mvpdw06/awosome_fish/README.md

 $ nvm ls-remote
 ```

-> list all node.js version you can install.
+> :ist all node.js version you can install.

 ```
 $ nvm install <version>
 ```
-> install node.js version you choose.
+> Install node.js version you choose.
 After installation, you also have npm command now!

 ## Install fish
-> fish is a smart and user-friendly command line shell for OS X, Linux, and the rest of the family.
+> Fish is a smart and user-friendly command line shell for OS X, Linux, and the rest of the family.

+### Install

+Step.1 Brew install fish

 ```
 $ brew install fish
 ```

-Add fish to your shell list.
+Step.2 Add fish to your shell list.

 ```
 $ echo "/usr/local/bin/fish" | sudo tee -a /etc/shells
 ```

-Set fish as your default shell.
+Step.3 Set fish as your default shell.

 ```
 $ chsh -s /usr/local/bin/fish